 According to the survey, the publishing frequency ranges greatly: from more than once a day to irregular intervals over the course of a year, with the average falling around 2 to 4 times a month.

-It is important to note, however, that the bloggers who blogged once a day found the best results.
+It is important to note, however, that the bloggers who blogged multiple times a week saw slightly better results than those who blogged weekly.

 That means the more often you can manage to post a quality blog post, the better results you are likely to see.